 - Prefered climate: Temperate (Dry, with warm to hot days followed by cold nights.
 High altitude mountain pine forest).
 Tolerates both heat and cold very well, but is sensitive to too high humidity

-- Special notes: The biggest problem with this species in captivity are moths that have no interest in pairing.
+- Special notes: Keep the caterpillars on the warm and dry side and if possible, stress free.
+The biggest problem with this species in captivity are moths that have no interest in pairing.
 This could be because of inbreeding (inbred moths typically have no interest in pairing with their siblings, since their pheromones are similar) and because of low vitality of captive livestock because they are reared in suboptimal conditions.
 Wild stock is the best, but even those individuals can be hard to pair.

 - Wingspan: 60 – 100mm (medium)